brian-xu-vlt/MINISHELL_42/README.md

 We recreated a shell from scratch, with a minishell tester included, using only our own library (libft) and a limited range of external functions.

+Minishell is compatible with macos and linux.
+Tester is compatible with linux only, teste on 42's virtual machine.

 ## Building

 ``$> git clone https://github.com/42f/MINISHELL_42.git ``